morganpartee/codegpt/README.md

 ## Be careful!
 But let's go.

+### Now with 10% less footgun!

+Try this new command to see how it works:

+`codegpt todo do app.py`

+It'll prompt you for what needs done, and give you an option to edit the todo list before we attempt to refactor it.

+### The rest

 The fun stuff is in the `unsafe` command.

 Find a file you hate (Back it up!
 Don't do it live!) and give it a shot.